Multimode Fiber-Optic Cable - The Particulars

 OM2 fiber has a core size of 50 micrometers, with the ability to sustain an Ethernet capacity of 10 gigabits for 82 meters.
 Similar to OM1, OM2 fiber is also recognizable in a fitted orange jacket, employing both LED and laser light sources.

-OM5 fiber has a distinctive lime green jacket, differentiating this type of multimode from the ones listed beforehand.
+OM5 fiber has a distinctive lime green jacket, differentiating this type of multimode from the ones listed previously.
 OM5 is backwards compatible with OM3 and OM4, utilizing a laser light source in order to reach spans measuring 500 meters at a capacity of 10 gigabit Ethernet.

 What is the cost of multimode fiber?